-You will study together as a cohort of highly motivated and high-achieving PPE specialists, drawing on a historical, social, political and economic knowledge base to examine current and future global challenges.
+You will study together as a cohort of highly motivated and high-achieving politics, philosophy and economics specialists, drawing on a historical, social, political and economic knowledge base to examine current and future global challenges.

 Honours

 Honours is awarded to all graduates of this program in the following classes (based on GPA): Class I, Class IIA, Class IIB, Class IIIA, Class IIIB.